Law Short Course

 £200 (some means-tested bursaries are available for those on a low income).

-Successful completion of an entry test.
-Applicants are also expected to have a GCSE pass at grade C or above or other equivalent level 2 qualification in English language (or English language and maths) or be working towards this qualification to be completed successfully before starting the degree.
+Applicants are expected to have a GCSE pass at grade 4/C or above, or an equivalent level 2 qualification in English language .
+If you do not have or are working towards a level 2 qualification you can still be considered for the Introduction to Law Short Course.
+You must have successfully completed your level 2 course before starting your degree.

 What you'll learn

-Introduction to Law builds on the skills you have gained from work and life experiences to prepare you for studying a degree.
+The Introduction to Law Short Course builds on the skills you have gained from work and life experiences to prepare you for studying a degree.
 You will also develop your academic skills, including how to:

 - write academic essays